NOT RECOMMENDED CHARITIES

 Veterans of Foreign Wars National Home for Children

-Veterans of Foreign Wars of the US and Foundation
+Veterans of Foreign Wars of the U.S.

 Veterans Outreach Center

-Based on its 2021 tax return, we calculate that Veterans Outreach Center spent 31.1 percent of its $6 million budget on overhead.
+Based on its 2021 tax return, we calculate that Veterans Outreach Center spent 31.1 percent of its $3.3 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
 We do not recommend giving to the Veterans Outreach Center.
 See our lists of Highly Recommended Charities and … Read More

 Veterans United Foundation

-Based on its 2020 tax return, the net assets of Veterans United Foundation equal 3.3 times its budget of $26.4 million.
+Based on its 2020 tax return, the net assets of Veterans United Foundation equal 3.33 times its budget of $13.6 million.
 This may be an indication that the group is spending too little of its donations on programs.
 We recommend net assets exceed no more than 3 years of the… Read More

 Vietnam Veterans Memorial Fund